mkanpa-git/intake-form-app/README.md

 For details on how forms are dynamically generated and best practices for extending the form rendering capabilities, please refer to the [FORM_GENERATION_GUIDELINES.md](FORM_GENERATION_GUIDELINES.md) document.

 The primary form configuration, `childcare_form.json`, is dynamically loaded at runtime by the `FormRenderer` component and should be located in `test-form/public/data/childcare_form.json`.
+The path can be overridden using the `formSpecPath` prop.

 ## Case management UI